 The Peloton bike is premium price, and the monthly membership fees are pretty high, but that hasn’t stopped the 4.4 million users from buying them despite the current hefty price tag of $2,945 and a monthly subscription charge of $39 payable by debit and credit cards.

-The company did so well that in the most recent quarter, the company’s statements show that subscriptions for Connected Fitness grew to about 1.67 million new subscriptions.
+The company did so well that in the most recent quarter, its statements show that subscriptions for Connected Fitness grew to about 1.67 million new subscriptions.

 Gym Penny Stocks